orbitrs/orbit-analyzer/docs/vscode-integration.md

 ### Configuration

-The extension reads your project's `.orbit-analyzer.toml` file automatically.
+The extension reads your project's `.orlint.toml` file automatically.
 You can also configure the extension through VSCode settings:

 1. Open VSCode settings (Ctrl+, / Cmd+,)
 2. Search for "Orbit"